 Attribution Window: The attribution window refers to the period of time where eligible conversions led by viewing or clicking can be claimed.
 You can customize the ad attribution window on your third-party tracking software, and only actions during that time frame will be attributed to the ad placement.
 We recommend the click-through attribution window to be 7 days, and the view-through attribution window to be 1 day.
 Installations and activations beyond the attribution window are considered organic actions and will not be attributed to TikTok Ads.

 The logic of click-through attribution overrules the logic of view-through attribution.
 Only when a click is not found during the attribution window will view-attribution be taken into consideration.
 When a user views and clicks on an ad during the attribution window, the third-party software attributes the conversion to the click.

-2. What is the main difference between TikTok Ads and other platforms in terms of attribution methods?
+Q: What is the main difference between TikTok Ads Manager and other platforms in terms of attribution methods?

-Example: A user clicked on the ad on January 1st, but installed and activated on January 3.
-TikTok Ads will record the click and billing time as January 1st, yet time of conversion and conversion cost on January 3rd.
+For example, a user clicked on the ad on January 1st, but installed and activated on January 3.
+TikTok Ads Manager will record the click and billing time as January 1st, yet time of conversion and conversion cost on January 3rd.
 The number of activations will not change after January 3.
 Other platforms may record clicks and billings on January 1st, and the conversion occurred on January 3rd will also be recorded on January 1, so the activation number and activation cost on January 1st will change during the attribution window.

 Was this information helpful?